tariqkhaleeq/nycdsa/README.md

     - Build a shiny app possibly
     - Read more about data here :

-You can find more by clicking DataVisandExplr folder.
+You can find out more by clicking [DataVisandExplr folder](https://github.com/tariqkhaleeq/nycdsa/tree/master/DataVisandExpl).